-Special education needs means education provided in a “school for learners who have needs which require special educational provision so that they can learn to the best of their abilities” (p.
-6).
+According to the 2012 General Education Act, learners have special education needs when those needs ‘require special educational provision so that they can learn to the best of their abilities’.
 These learners did/do not have access to education due to lack of facilities, conflict, poverty, language, gender or culture.

 Most children with disabilities do not attend school in South Sudan.
-Their school attendance varies from 21.9% to 24.3% according to surveys MGCSW (2013).
-The long-term objective is “to mainstream children with special needs to the greatest extent possible”.
-To do so, learners will be enrolled in the regular education system “when they are deemed ready by trained educational assessors”.
-Also, the Ministry of Education plans to designate one functional government school in each “payam” (second-lowest administrative division) as a “model school” for inclusive education.
-The General Education Strategic Plan 2017-2022 states that staff in these schools will receive special training in inclusive education and that priority will be given to the provision of inclusive learning materials and assistive devices.
+Their school attendance varies from 21.9% to 24.3% according to a 2013 survey by the Ministry of Gender, Child and Social Welfare.
+The long-term objective is ‘to mainstream children with special needs to the greatest extent possible’.
+To this end, learners are enrolled in the regular education system ‘when they are deemed ready by trained educational assessors’.
+In addition, the Ministry of Education plans to designate one functional government school in each payam (second-lowest administrative division) as a ‘model school’ for inclusive education.
+The 2017–22 General Education Strategic Plan states that staff in these schools will receive special training in inclusive education and that priority will be given to the provision of inclusive learning materials and assistive devices.
 In addition, these schools will serve as resource centres that can also be used for the professional development of teachers.

-Article 29 of the Constitution of 2011, as amended in 2013, enshrines the right to education for its citizens and states that all levels of government must provide access to education without discrimination as to religion, race, ethnicity, health status including HIV/AIDS, gender or disability.
-For its part, Article 14 of the Child Act (2008) provides for the right to education and states that all children “shall not be discriminated on the basis of his or her parent’s or guardian’s gender, race, age, religion, language, opinion, disability, HIV positive or health status, birth status, custom, ethnic origin, rural or urban background, socio-economic or political status, refugee status, criminal record or any other status”.
-In this respect, South Sudan ratified in 2015 the Convention on the Rights of the Child (1989) but has not ratified either the Convention against Discrimination in Education (1960) nor the Convention and protocol relating to the status of refugees.
+Article 29 of the 2011 Constitution, as amended in 2013, enshrines the right to education for all citizens and states that all levels of government must provide access to education without discrimination based on religion, race, ethnicity, health status including HIV/AIDS, gender or disability.
+Article 14 of the 2008 Child Act provides for the right to education and states that children ‘shall not be discriminated on the basis of his or her parent’s or guardian’s gender, race, age, religion, language, opinion, disability, HIV positive or health status, birth status, custom, ethnic origin, rural or urban background, socio-economic or political status, refugee status, criminal record or any other status.’
+South Sudan ratified the Convention on the Rights of the Child in 2015 but has not ratified either the Convention Against Discrimination in Education or the Convention and Protocol Relating to the Status of Refugees.

-The National Inclusive Education Policy – Policy Position Paper (2014) aims to facilitate the “creation of positive and successful environment for all learners through the process of inclusive education and provides those for those with special needs and disabilities to have equal access to quality and relevant education and training” (p.
-13).
-It aims to provide the necessary supports of children with disabilities in regular classroom settings.
-In parallel, the Alternative education Policy targets the most disadvantaged learners (including girls and women, street working children, adults in prisons, organised armed forces and their children, and agro-pastoralists) by providing them with an education adapted to their learning and lifestyle needs, and flexible in terms of timings, location and mode of delivery.
-Finally, the General Education Strategic Plan, 2017-2022 advocates with communities to improve enrollment and retention for different vulnerable groups, including girls and children with disabilities.
+The 2014 National Inclusive Education Policy position paper aims to facilitate the ‘creation of positive and successful environment for all learners through the process of inclusive education and provides those for those with special needs and disabilities to have equal access to quality and relevant education and training.’
+It intends to provide the necessary supports for children with disabilities in regular classroom settings.
+In parallel, the alternative education policy targets the most disadvantaged learners (including girls and women, street-working children, adults in prison, organized armed forces and their children, and agropastoralists) by providing them with an education that is adapted to their learning and lifestyle needs and flexible in terms of timings, location and mode of delivery.
+Finally, the 2017–22 General Education Strategic Plan advocates with communities to improve enrolment and retention for different vulnerable groups, including girls and children with disabilities.

-The National Women’s Strategy (2016) is committed to enhance women participation in national decision-making across different sector of the society through education.
-The National Inclusive Education Policy – Policy Position Paper (2014) aims to achieve parity between men, women, boys and girls and learners.
+The 2016 National Women’s Strategy commits to enhancing women’s participation in national decision making across different sectors of society through education.
+The 2014 National Inclusive Education Policy position paper cites the aim of achieving parity among men, women, boys and girls as learners.
 It mentions the existence of the Directorate of Gender Equity and Social Change under the Ministry of Education.
-Similarly, the General Education Strategic plan 2012-2017 planned to develop and implement a National Gender policy in education in order to place more women in management and leadership positions in the education system.
-The Plan mentioned key strategies in this regard such as providing comfort kits, segregated latrines and tuition supplements and personal needs allowances for school girls, so that they can continue their studies at schools and teacher training institutes.
-The Girls’ Education Strategy for South Sudan 2015-2017 identified key strategies to strengthen girls’ inclusion, including advocacy for affordable education, social sensitization and mobilization, gender sensitive curriculum, professional development of teachers and policy development.
+Similarly, the 2017–22 General Education Strategic Plan plans to develop and implement a national gender policy in education in order to place more women in management and leadership positions in the education system.
+The plan mentions key strategies in this regard, such as providing comfort kits, segregated latrines, tuition supplements and personal needs allowances for girls so that they can continue their studies at schools and teacher training institutes.
+The 2015–17 Girls’ Education Strategy for South Sudan identified key strategies to strengthen girls’ inclusion, including advocacy for affordable education, social sensitization and mobilization, gender-sensitive curricula, professional development for teachers and policy development.

-In addition, South Sudan had implemented the Community Girls’ School programme to provide education to out-of school girls.
-The Ministry of Education also created Promotion and Advocacy for Girls’ Education (PAGE), an advocacy group that advocate for girl child education across the country.
+In addition, South Sudan implemented the Community Girls’ School programme to provide education to out-of-school girls.
+The Ministry of Education also created Promotion and Advocacy for Girls’ Education (PAGE), an advocacy group that advocates for girls’ education across the country.

-The Girls’ Education in South Sudan (GESS) project financed by DFID is expected to continue at least through 2018.
-Through that programme, incentives are provided to girls in the upper primary and secondary grades.
+The Girls’ Education in South Sudan project, financed by the UK Department for International Development, was expected to continue at least through 2018.
+Through that programme, incentives were provided to girls in the upper primary and secondary grades.
 The ministry intends to continue this system of cash transfers for girls pending stabilization of the country’s macroeconomic context.